Addressing Connectivity Challenges for Indigenous & Rural Communities

 Communities can operate the network as the ISP and bring the revenues into their community.
 The community funds the local network, supplies back-haul, and hires local employees to load and maintain the network.
 Connect supplies the AP to the community and provides a network with consistent data speeds and spectrum management while allocating additional backhaul as required.
 Connect’s AP licensing agreement remains with the town, providing software and hardware updates regardless of who operates the system.

 Communities operate the network and keep the revenues in their community.
 The community funds the local network, supplies back-haul, and hires local employees to load and maintain the network.
-Connect will sell or rent the Cumulo to the community and provides a network with consistent data speeds and spectrum management.
+Connect will sell or rent the Cumulo to the community and provide a network with consistent data speeds and spectrum management.
 Connect’s Cumulo licensing agreement provides software updates and monitoring throughout the 5-year license agreement.
 If the community wants to upgrade to a new spectrum or frequency, an action plan is developed, and pricing is provided for the upgrade.

 The community provides: